GSA/punchcard/README.md

 punchcard
 =========

-Repository of synonyms, protected words, and stop words.
+Repository of synonyms, protected words, stop words, and other vocabularies to improve the precision and recall of search results.

 # Synonyms